theSaurabhMhatre/forum-solution-ui/README.md

 - Questions and answers can be liked/disliked by users
 - Questions and answers are always ordered on the basis of likes
 - Users are ranked on the basis of total likes received for questions asked and answers answered

-## To-do

-##### The following features are yet to be implemented:
-- Allow non-registered users to browse questions and answers
+- Non-registered users can browse questions and answers without having to create an account